-In the first example, the object of the first conjunct cannot outscope the subject:9 the choice of student cannot covary with the choice of professor.
+In the first example, the object of the first conjunct cannot outscope the subject:8 the choice of student cannot covary with the choice of professor.
 But in the second this is possible if this object binds a pronoun.
 In order for this binding to be allowed, this object must outscope the conjunction and so as to have the pronoun in its scope, and therefore violate the CSC.

 Why is this allowed?

 It should be clear that the structure of such examples is parallel to the wh-movement cases discussed in the previous section.
 Intuitively, we return to this in section 4, violating the CSC in the first example would violate the ban on vacuous quantification in the second conjunct since the universal quantifier has nothing to bind in it.
 But not in the second example, given the presence of the pronoun.

 A covert ATB analysis of such cases is implausible.
 If QR is analyzed as covert movement, there is no option to leave a resumptive pronoun as trace.
-If QR is analyzed as covert overt movement, that is as overt movement with the trace being spelled out instead of the highest occurrence, a copy of the quantifier would be expected in the locus of the resumptive pronoun or, implausibly, that the quantifier is somehow spelled out as a pronoun at PF.
-This is made even more implausible by the existence of examples with a pronoun in the second conjunct deeply embedded inside an island (here a possessive inside a reduced relative), making a movement analysis unavailable given the locality constraints on QR-ing quantifiers like every.
+If QR is analyzed as covert overt movement, that is as overt movement with the trace being spelled out instead of the highest occurrence, a copy of the quantifier would be expected in the locus of the resumptive pronoun.
+Furthermore, it can be shown that there is no reconstruction of the QRed phrase into the second conjunct.
+Consider: